ICELAND & THE HIGHLANDS

 Today we pack, bid our horses farewell, and return to Reykjavik.

-Accommodation: 4 nights in comfortable shared rooms in farm house accommodation, and 2 nights in mountain huts with sleeping bags.
-Please bring your own sleeping bag or let us know in the booking that you want one from us (free of charge).
+• Accommodation: 4 nights in comfortable shared rooms in farm house accommodation, and 2 nights in mountain huts with sleeping bags.
+Please bring your own sleeping bag or let us know in the booking that you want to rent one from us.
 Accommodation before and after the ride are to be arranged individually.

 Food: The menu consists of a large breakfast and traditional Icelandic meals (fish or lamb).
 Vegetarian meals are available on request when booking.
 All riders make their own packed lunch from the breakfast table.